 Parents can be fined for taking their child on holiday during term time without consent from the school.

 To find out more about your responsibility as a parent/carer, click the link to Sheffield City Councils Attendance Policy and further information about attendance matters.

 Term dates for 2018/2019 can be found here.
-Please note that days coded in blue are the 5 additional days scheduled for teacher professional development which can be found on our website calendar.
+Please note that there are also 5 additional days scheduled for teacher professional development which can be found on our website calendar.

 The Sheffield school term dates for the 2019/20 academic year can be found here.